ehsanullah-repo/Python-demo/README.md

 # Python-demo
-This is my first program on github
+This is my first git repository.